8 Configuring with Combustion #

 password.
 Though it is recommend to establish the authentication using SSH

 keys.
-If you need to use a root
+If you need to use a root password, make sure to configure a

 secure password.
 In case you use a randomly generated password, use at least